 As independent counsel, Catherine has also advised organisations and clients in relation to disclosure and legal professional privilege.
 She has been instructed in major criminal investigations for organisations including HM Revenue and Customs and National Crime Agency.

 Catherine has quickly cultivated a varied criminal practice and is regularly instructed both to defend and prosecute in the magistrates’ and crown court.
-She has a pragmatic and judicious approach to case preparation which is driven by detailed analysis of the case brief.
-Recent instructions include securing the acquittal of a young person accused of affray in a five-day trial at Birmingham Crown Court and the sentence of a complex drug-dealing conspiracy at Stafford Crown Court lasting 5 days.
+She has a pragmatic approach to case preparation which is driven by detailed analysis of the case brief.
+Recent instructions include representing a medical professional accused of sexual abuse of 2 patients and a residential nurse accused of harming elderly residents in their care.

 Catherine has also advised on the investigation and charge of a number of criminal offences, including sexual offences and conspiracies to steal and defraud.
 As Crown Counsel to the Island of St Helena, she acted as senior prosecutor to the government in a variety of trials and provided advice during the conduct of police investigations.
 She also advised island government on the amendment of legislation and the development of a new fixed penalty regime.
 Catherine brings this experience to her advocacy and advice in order to obtain the best outcome for her clients.

 Catherine prosecutes and defends in respect of all types of hearings under the Proceeds of Crime Act 2002 arising from criminal and regulatory offences.